By the Way

 No surprise that he immediately falls asleep as his disciples row.

 Here, Mount Arabel re-enters the story.
 The same valley that carries the Roman Highway into the region also carries the weather.
 The valley can funnel violent storms into the northern end of the Sea of Galilee in an instant.
-The ordinarily glassy surface can develop a c
+The ordinarily glassy surface can develop a chop easily capable of capsizing the small fishing boats that traveled the lake in Jesus' day.
+Just such a storm arrives into our story, almost on cue.

 The language that both Mark and Jesus use to talk about this storm is not just meteorological.
 It's a "monster" storm repleat with teeth and claws.